REVEALED: The Painstaking Process That's Gone Into Restoring That Famous INXS Wembley Gig

 As you'll see in the video, no stone has been left unturned to give this the new life it deserves.
 The expense to film this gig (reportedly the band got next to nothing personally for their efforts) proved to be well and truly worth it.
 After all, it captures a front man in his prime that sadly, only 6 years later, ended with that sad, sad event in Sydney.

-We trawled through the archives and found this.
+We trawled through the archives and found this over at our sister station.
 The late, great himself, Michael Hutchence, talking about the band's success and how they forged their unique sound.
 Really bloody great stuff here!